bl-nero/steampunk/README.md

 * *Surround*

 Known issues:
-* Not all 6502 opcodes are supported (not even official ones)
+* Unofficial 6502 opcodes are not supported
-* No ball graphics just yet
 * No support for bank switching